CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

 VO Table Acess Protocol (TAP)
 ---------------------------------
-From the TOPCAT menu bar, select VO and in the drop down, select Table Access Protocol (TAP) as shown by the red arrow in Figure 7.
+From the TOPCAT menu bar, select VO and in the drop down, select Table Access Protocol (TAP) as shown by the red arrow in :numref:`VO_tap`.

 This will open the Table Access Query window where the ASTRON VO TAP server is listed.
-Select it and click on Use Service at the bottom of the window (Figure 8).
+Select it and click on Use Service at the bottom of the window (:numref:`VO_tap_astron`).
 Another tab will open showing the Apertif DR1 data collection.
-Select one, e.g. continuum image, and enter a query command in the bottom panel, an example of which is indicated by the red arrow in Figure 9.
+Select one, e.g. continuum image, and enter a query command in the bottom panel, an example of which is indicated by the red arrow in :numref:`VO_tap_dr1`.
 Submit the query using Run Query.
-This will show the resulting table in the Table list view shown before in Figure 6.
+This will show the resulting table in the Table list view shown before in :numref:`topcat_list`.
 From here, any TOPCAT tool can again be used.
 As mentioned in the previous section, the query result in vo.astron.nl will display a subset of the columns of the Apertif DR1 table (e.g. position, observing frequency, observing date, quality assessment, format etc).
 The complete set of columns (e.g. pipeline version, wcs references etc) belonging to each data collection of the Apertif DR1 can be explored using the option described in this section.

 The position of the targets can be visualized using the option skyplot in TOPCAT, once the search query has been sent via SAMP or TAP as described in this section.